abdullahselek/selek.tech/content/posts/ml-model-optimization-aws-neuron.md

 source /opt/aws_neuron_venv_pytorch_inf1/bin/activate
 ```

-Then we can run our optimization module, it downloads the pre-trained tokenizer and model then starts optimizing the model.
+Then we can run our optimization module, it downloads the pretrained tokenizer and model then starts optimizing the model.
 The output model artifact should be ready in same directory.

 ```shell
 python neuron_optimization.py